-A possible example of this is if someone breaks into your house in Chickasha and you wrestle with him.
+A possible example is if someone breaks into your house in Chickasha and you wrestle with him.
 He has a gun, and the gun goes off, killing him.

-Absence of intent affects if and how a homicide is charged.
-While absence of intent alone doesn’t mean a homicide is lawful, it does mean it isn’t murder.
+The absence of intent affects if and how homicide is charged.
+While the absence of intent alone doesn’t mean a homicide is lawful, it isn’t murder.

 Unlike murder, manslaughter is death without intent to kill.
 Like murder, manslaughter is divided into first- and second-degree.
 Both types are considered felonies.

 First-degree manslaughter in Grady County involves cruelty, undue force, or dangerous weapons.
 It is homicide without intent to kill.
 It also lacks malice aforethought (premeditation) and a depraved mind.

 It can occur during a misdemeanor if someone committing the crime unintentionally kills someone.
 For example, if you’re driving recklessly and you hit another car, killing the driver.

 It can also occur in the heat of passion, cruelly and unusually, or with a dangerous weapon.
 For example, if you catch your wife cheating on you and you react violently, possibly with a weapon, killing her.

 Another occurrence is when resisting a criminal act or following a failed criminal attempt.
 For example, if you interrupt a home invasion and the intruder surrenders, you kill them anyway.